jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

     def for_loop():
         return None

-  and the terminal shows a :doc:`TypeError`
+  and the terminal shows a :doc:`/exceptions/TypeError`
 * then I change the signature of the function to take in an input argument

   .. code-block:: python